Skip to main content

 Ask whether a friend or family member wants to come to an ethical shop with you, plan a mince pie baking session together or look for presents at the same time.

-Or start by buying some of your items outside of the supermarket to get the ball rolling for future years.
+Or start by buying just a handful of your items outside of the supermarket to get the ball rolling for future years.

 Go palm oil free